Overview

 Our Verdict

-SIP and SWP are not alternatives โ they are two phases of the same long-term strategy.
-Use SIP for the 25โ30 years you are earning.
-Switch to SWP in retirement when the corpus is ready.
+SIP and SWP aren't competing options.
+They're two phases of the same long-term strategy: use SIP for the 25-30 years you're earning, then switch to SWP in retirement once the corpus is ready.

-The critical number is the withdrawal rate.
-Anything below 5% of the corpus per year is generally sustainable in a balanced equity-debt fund over 20โ25 years.
-Above 6%, model your corpus depletion carefully in the SWP Calculator and have a contingency plan (reduce withdrawals during poor market years, supplement with an FD buffer, or delay large discretionary expenses).
+The number that matters most is the withdrawal rate.
+Anything below 5% of the corpus per year is generally sustainable in a balanced equity-debt fund over 20-25 years.
+Above 6%, model your corpus depletion carefully in the SWP Calculator and have a contingency plan ready, whether that's reducing withdrawals during poor market years, supplementing with an FD buffer, or delaying large discretionary expenses.